 (a) Estimation of Allowance for ECL on Loans and Receivables

-The Bank follows the adoption of the parent banks' revised Expected Credit Loss (ECL) Methodology in estimating allowances.
+The Bank aligned its Expected Credit Loss (ECL) Methodology with the parent bank's in 2022 ECL model.
 This was approved by the Board of Directors last October 27, 2022.